davidrmckinnon/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/custom-component.md

 ### Review Maven Dependencies {#maven-dependency}

 The Byline Sling Model will rely on several Java APIs provided by AEM.
 These APIs are made available via the `dependencies` listed in the `core` module's POM file.
 The project used for this tutorial has been built for AEM as a Cloud Service.
-However it is unique in that it is backward's compatible with AEM 6.5/6.4.
+However it is unique in that it is backwards compatible with AEM 6.5/6.4.
 Therefore both dependencies for Cloud Service and AEM 6.x are included.

 1. Open the `pom.xml` file beneath `<src>/aem-guides-wknd/core/pom.xml`.
 1. Find the dependency for `aem-sdk-api` - **AEM as a Cloud Service Only**